Who Is Jimmy Carter?

 Returning to work, Carter continued polishing off book No. 32, Faith: A Journey for All, which reflects on the importance on spirituality in his own life and its influence in shaping American history.

 Making the media rounds to promote the book's release in late March 2018, Carter discussed some of the political topics du jour, including interviews conducted by alleged mistresses of President Donald Trump.
-He also dove into more pressing political issues, including the importance of forging stronger relations with North Korea, and the likelihood of national security adviser-designate John Bolton, a "warlike figure," proving detrimental to peace efforts.
+He also dove into more pressing political issues, including the importance of forging stronger relations with North Korea.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!